Optimal control under uncertainty: Application to the issue of CAT bonds: Example: CAT bonds in a per event framework for Hurricanes in Florida

-We will consider CAT bonds of \textit{per event} type.
-The time-unit will be the year and we fix $\ell = 3$ which corresponds to the average maturity of CAT bonds in years.
+\begin{itemize} \item The studied risk is the hurricanes ; \item We only consider one region : Florida ; \item The time-unit will be the year and we fix $\ell = 3$ which corresponds to the average maturity of CAT bonds in years ; \item The insurer can issue CAT bonds on different layers. \end{itemize}

-We will consider the case of hurricanes occurring on the US Atlantic coast.
-More specifically, on Florida.
-The motivation comes from the fact that this region is well exposed, about one hurricane every two years in average, see \cite{malmstadt2009florida} ; and has an important and increasing insured value about 4000 billions in 2015, see \cite{air2016}.
+The motivation of considering hurricanes in Florida comes from the fact that this region is well exposed, about one hurricane every two years in average, see \cite{malmstadt2009florida} ; and has an important and increasing insured value about 4000 billion in 2015, see \cite{air2016}.
+Therefore, it has been well studied and we will take the parameters of our toy model from different papers.

-Thus, we build an example in which an insurer has a strong exposition in Florida against the hurricanes, and can launch CAT bonds to cover it.
+We consider a 1-dimension random Poisson measure $N$, which represents the intensity of arrival and the severity of hurricanes.
+Only the intensity of arrival of the hurricanes is unknown.
+We use two different priors.
+The first one is the case with a Gamma distribution on the unknown parameter.
+The second one is the case with a Bernoulli distribution.

-We consider a 1-dimension random Poisson measure $N$, which represents the intensity of arrival and the severity of Hurricanes.
-We first on the case with a Gamma distribution as a prior.
+This leads to two different definitions of the intensity that we first explain in subsection 7.1 and 7.2.
+We describe in subsection 7.3 the severity of the hurricanes, which is assumed to be known.
+In subsection 7.4, we give the set of controls (which kind of CAT bonds the insurer can issue) and the output process (the process defined in equation (\ref{X})).
+In subsection 7.5 we describe the gain function and a specific dimension reduction that can be used for the numerical implementation.
+In subsection 7.6, we fix and explain the numerical values chosen for the parameters of the control problem.
+The numerical results are presented in subsection 7.7.
+Finally, we discuss in subsection 7.8 about the benefits and the limits in practice of this approach for a decision making process.